- Height: 20-24 inches

 As the Siberian is happiest working, it needs a lot of physical activities.
 Take your dog for walks or hikes, or if you live in a cold climate, get your dog into sled pulling and mushing opportunities.
-If you live in a warmer climate, be sure not to overwork your Siberian Husky in order to avoid overheating.
+If you live in a warmer climate, be sure not to overwork your Siberian Husky in order to avoid overheating (these are dogs used to cold climates, after all).
 If you don’t live in a snowy climate, you may want to try urban or dryland mushing with your Siberian Husky.
 With this activity, you run on trails using specially designed scooters, with two wheels for one or two dogs, or three-wheeled rigs for three or more dogs.

 Energetic, fun and playful, the Husky is sociable and can be quite laid back.

 The Siberian Husky’s coat is thick with a velvety top coat and a dense, wool-like undercoat, perfect for colder temperatures.
-This breed comes in a variety of colors and patterns, although many of these dogs have white tips on the tail in addition to white legs, paws and facial areas.
-Some colorations include the black and white Siberian Huskies or even rusty red and white combinations.
-You will most likely see gray and white, totally blond and blending of several of the listed colors as well.
+This breed comes in a variety of colors and patterns, although many of these dogs have white tips on the tail in addition to white legs, paws, and facial areas.
+Some colorations include the black and white Siberian Huskies or even a rare rusty red and white combinations.
+You will most likely see grey and white, totally blond, and a blending of several of the listed colors as well.
 Some Siberian Husky puppies will start with gorgeous mask and body coloring that changes to a slightly duller color in adulthood.

 Photo credit: Eric Isselee/Shutterstock